William Wentworth: Australian confederation

 Wentworth's constitution committee also proposed a General Assembly of the Australian Colonies to legislate on intercolonial matters, including tariffs, railways, lighthouses, penal settlements, gold and the mail.
 This was the first outline of the future Australian Commonwealth to be presented in an official colonial legislative report.
-Wentworth had proposed a "Congress" of the colonial legislatures in 1848.
+Previously, Wentworth had proposed a "Congress" of the colonial legislatures in 1848.

-In 1857, while in London, Wentworth produced a draft Bill proposing a confederation of the Australian colonies, with each colony given equal representation in an intercolonial assembly, a proposal subsequently endorsed by his General Association for the Australian Colonies.
+In 1857, while in London, Wentworth produced a draft bill proposing a confederation of the Australian colonies, with each colony given equal representation in an intercolonial assembly, a proposal subsequently endorsed by his General Association for the Australian Colonies.
 He further proposed that a "permissive Act" be passed by Parliament allowing the colonies of Australia or any subset of them which was not a penal settlement to federate at will.
-Wentworth, hoping to garner as broad support as possible, proposed a loose association of the colonies, which was criticised by Robert Lowe.
-The Secretary of State subsequently opted not to introduce the Bill stating it would probably lead to "dissension and discontent", distributing it nonetheless to the colonies for their responses.
-While there was in-principle support for a union of the colonies, the matter was ultimately deferred while NSW Premier Charles Cowper and Henry Parkes preferred to focus on liberalising Wentworth's squatter-friendly constitution.
+Hoping to garner as broad support as possible, he proposed a loose association of the colonies, a structure which was criticised by Robert Lowe.
+The Secretary of State opted not to introduce the bill, stating that "dissension and discontent" would probably be caused by it.
+Nonetheless, he distributed it to the colonies for their responses.
+While there was in-principle support for a union of the colonies, the matter was ultimately deferred.
+New South Wales premier Charles Cowper and Henry Parkes preferred to focus on liberalising Wentworth's squatter-friendly constitution.